TATTOO PRACTITIONERS IN THE VISAYAS

 FOR THE AFTERLIFE

-An old Ibanag belief mentions that if their dead were unpainted, their soul could not enter their ancestral land of the dead.
-This belief is similar to the Kalingas, for their tattoos served as identifying marks to be recognized by their deceased ancestors who would see if they were worthy to live with them in Jugkao, their afterlife.
+An old Ibanag belief mentions that if their deceased were unpainted, their soul could not enter their ancestral land of the dead.
+This belief is similar to the Kalingas, for their tattoos served as identifying marks to be recognized by their spirit ancestors who would see if they were worthy to live with them in Jugkao, their afterlife.

 As for the Manobos, they have a very interesting explanation about their preconquest tattoos.
 According to their oral tradition, when a person dies, their world would turn into a black abyss, but if one had tattoos, their tattoos would light up and guide their soul to their resting place called Somolow.

-We can appreciate the fact that tattooing was observed by the precolonial inhabitants across the Philippines, and these tattoos symbolized the rich cultures of bravery, spirituality, and identity of the preconquest Filipinos — truly, these sacred preconquest tattoo practices are cultural treasures that the modern-day Filipinos can be proud of and a tradition that must be protected and passed on.
+We can appreciate the fact that tattooing was observed by the precolonial inhabitants across the Philippines, and these tattoos symbolized the rich cultures of bravery, spirituality, and identity of the early Filipinos — truly, these sacred preconquest tattoo practices are cultural treasures that the modern-day Filipinos can take pride in, a tradition that must be protected and passed on.

 - City Government of Cagayan de Oro.
 “History of Cagayan de Oro.”
 Cagayan de Oro: City of Golden Friendship.